From Taylor to Beyoncé: Winners and record-breakers of the Grammys

 Country-blues singer Alison Krauss held the title before Beyoncé cleaned up this year.

-Swift broke a new record herself, becoming the first woman to win album of the year three times, this year with her album Folklore.
+Swift broke a new record, becoming the first woman to win album of the year three times, this year with her album Folklore.

 She has previously won the major award for Fearless and 1989.